SHOWS

 Max’s take includes engaging the audience, making his show accessible.
 He wants to more than simply feed off the audience, he looks to make them part of the experience.
 And he does so with his good natured wit.

 Max’s music doesn’t always follow conventional Blues lines.
 Rather than be confined to the traditional 12 bar influenced forms, this veteran of the musical wars favours substance rather than convention.
-Reasoning that "it’s all Blues", Max opts for the feeling in what he characterizes as "music to move your groove by".

 JOHNNY MAX